tathagatv/tathagatv.github.io/_pages/reading.md

 11. [The Hard Thing about Hard Things: Building a Business When There are No Easy Answers](https://www.amazon.in/Hard-Thing-about-Building-Business/dp/0062273205)
 Recommended by many entrepreneurs, Ritesh Agarwal comes to mind.
 Ben Horowitz is a pretty interesting person as well.
 5/5
 12. [Hit Refresh: The Quest to Rediscover Microsoft’s Soul and Imagine a Better Future for Everyone](https://www.amazon.in/Hit-Refresh-Rediscover-Microsofts-Everyone/dp/000824765X)
-Got the book as a gift during the Microsoft internship.
+Got the book as a gift in an internship.
 2/5
 13. [Shoe Dog: A Memoir by the Creator of NIKE](https://www.amazon.in/Shoe-Dog-Phil-Knight/dp/1471146715)
 One of the first books I read, was interested in reading biographies of interesting people.
 5/5
 14. [The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life](https://www.amazon.in/Subtle-Art-Not-Giving-Counterintuitive/dp/0062457713)